-Retiring as a millionaire is the dream of many Americans, and while a million dollars isn’t what it used to be, that level of wealth would make retired life comfortable for many.
+Retiring as a millionaire is the dream of many Americans.
+And while a million dollars isn’t what it used to be, that level of wealth would make retired life comfortable for most.
 The good news for you, though, is that this goal is achievable, especially if you have a lot of time before retirement.

 If you want to learn how to retire a millionaire, the first thing to know is that it’s simple but not easy.
 In fact, you can break down the process into three key steps that answer these questions: